Disclosure regime for banks

 - complied with its conditions of registration over the period covered by the disclosure statement.

 Attestations by directors strengthen the incentive for them to oversee, and take ultimate responsibility for, the sound management of their bank.
-Directors can face criminal and civil penalties under the Reserve Bank of New Zealand Act 1989 if information contained in a disclosure statement is found to be false or misleading.
+Directors can face criminal and civil penalties under the Banking (Prudential Supervision) Act 1989 if information contained in a disclosure statement is found to be false or misleading.

 What do disclosure statements cover?